0xCaso/Grants-Program/applications/BCANN.md

 > 🌏 This page is also available in [Chinese (中文)](./application-template-cn.md).
 >
 > This document will be part of the terms and conditions of your agreement and therefore needs to contain all the required information about the project.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
+Don't remove any of the mandatory parts in bold letters or as headlines!
 Lines starting with a `>` (such as this one) can be removed.
 >
 > See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/#pencil-process) on how to submit a proposal.